Moving From Toronto to Calgary: 10 Differences Between Life in Calgary vs. Toronto

 Comparing commuting and public transportation options in Calgary and Toronto reveals notable differences in average commute times and affordability.

-• Calgary boasts a shorter average commute time of around 26 minutes, while Toronto's commute averages 35 minutes, partly due to its higher population density impacting traffic congestion.
+• Calgary boasts a shorter average commute time of around 26 minutes, while Toronto's average is 35 minutes, partly due to its higher population density, which impacts traffic congestion.

-• Toronto offers an extensive public transport system, including buses, subways, and streetcars, providing residents with various commuting options.
+• Toronto offers an extensive public transport system, including buses, subways, and streetcars, providing residents with a variety of commuting options.

-• Calgary provides a more affordable monthly public transport ticket, contributing to its lower cost of living versus Toronto.
+• Calgary provides a more affordable monthly public transport ticket, contributing to its lower cost of living compared to Toronto.

 • Calgary experiences peak rush hour between 7:30 and 9:30 a.m., aligning with typical North American commuting patterns, while Toronto's congestion can cause longer commutes during peak hours.